aredridel/networking-talk/talk.md

 # Through the 80s...

 ^ X.25 networks dominated.
 Systems like Compuserve came online on top of X.25 circuits, each segment of the network you would 'dial into' virtually.
+The Internet grew, quietly.
+X.25 networks had gateways into the Internet in places.

 -----